 Skagit County is right along the water by Samish Bay and the San Juan Islands, giving it prime access to some of the freshest fish in Washington.
 In fact, one of the best fish restaurants in Seattle has its oyster farm up here!

 Locals know the best place to pick up fresh seafood is Skagit’s Own Market.
 It has a case filled with that day’s fresh catch and a bunch of shelves lined with local pantry staples from super small producers.
-You can also order fresh seafood sandwiches and bites perfect for enjoying in the parking lot or back patio.
+You can also order fresh seafood sandwiches and bites perfect for enjoying from the roof of your car in the parking lot.

 This place is one of the best restaurants in Skagit County, WA.
 Heck, it’s one of the best restaurants worth the drive from Seattle period.
 So make sure to stop here when you visit Skagit Valley.

-My go-to orders are the lobster roll and fried oyster sandwich.
+My go-to orders are the crab roll and fried oyster sandwich.
 Both are so fresh and flavorful.
 I especially like how they both feel light despite being typically a more gluttonous dish.

 Breadfarm